kailashmannem/kitty-assistant/README.md

 ✅ Click "More Info" → "Run Anyway" to proceed if you trust the app.

-# 🔐 Security & Trust
+# 🔐 Privacy & Trust
 This project is open-source and fully transparent.
 A warning from Windows is expected behavior for apps without a code-signing certificate.

 ⚠️ Your privacy and safety are important.